tornadoweb/tornado/docs/releases/next.rst

   3.5.
 These dependencies will be installed automatically when installing with ``pip`` or ``setup.py install``.
 These dependencies will not be required when running on Google App Engine.
+* Binary wheels are provided for Python 3.5 on Windows (32 and 64 bit).

 `tornado.auth`
 ~~~~~~~~~~~~~~